Corporate Tax Planning Strategies

 Pay or play excise tax

-A corporate taxpayer that has 50 or more full-time equivalent employees could be subject to an excise tax, which could be as much as $2,750 per full-time employee, for failure to offer a health care plan that is minimum essential coverage to at least 95% of the full-time employees if at least one employee obtains subsidized coverage through a public health insurance exchange.
+A corporate taxpayer that has 50 or more full-time equivalent employees could be subject to an excise tax, which could be as much as $3,340 per full-time employee, for failure to offer a health care plan that is minimum essential coverage to at least 95% of the full-time employees if at least one employee obtains subsidized coverage through a public health insurance exchange.
 The first 30 workers are excluded from this calculation.
-If the taxpayer does offer coverage but it is not adequate or is unaffordable, the excise tax could be $4,120 for each full-time employee who obtains subsidized coverage through an exchange.
+If the taxpayer offers coverage that is inadequate or unaffordable, the excise tax could be $5,010 per full-time employee who obtains subsidized coverage through an exchange.

 Smaller employers should review whether they have undergone, or will soon undergo, any changes to their business structure that would require them to be aggregated with other entities and subject them to potential liability.
 Larger employers should consider their health care plan options in light of this potential excise tax liability.